compose-run/client/README.md

 Like `useState`, `useRealtimeState` is for maintaining simple state.
 By default, it syncs the state across all instances of the same `name` for all users.

-Open this page in two tabs to see how data sync across them.
-Also feel free to edit this code:
+Try opening this page in two tabs to see how data sync across them:

 [ embedded codesandbox here ]